 Speech on the East India Bill is a notable literary work by Edmund Burke.
 A complete discussion of this literary work is given, which will help you enhance your literary skills and prepare for the exam.
-Read the Main texts, Key info, Summary, Themes, Characters, Literary devices, Quotations, Notes, to various questions of Speech on the East India Bill.
+Read the Main texts, Key info, Summary, Themes, Characters, Literary devices, Quotations, Notes, and various study materials of Speech on the East India Bill.

 Describe Burke’s critique of Hastings in his “Speech on the East India Bill.”